sgerard/youtube-subscriptions-manager/README.md

 ## Installation

 Rename 'config/auth-example.js' as 'config/auth.js' and update its content with your own values.
-You need to replace '<your-client-id>', '<your-client-secret>' and '<your-server-url>'
+You need to replace '&lt;your-client-id&gt;', '&lt;<your-client-secret&gt;' and '&lt;your-server-url&gt;'

 Rename 'views/ga-example.jade' as 'views/ga.jade' and update its content with your own values.
-You need to replace '<your-tracking-id>'
+You need to replace '&lt;your-tracking-id&gt;'

 Install the dependencies needed by the web application with: